Wildlander-mod/wildlander-mod.github.io/_12Cheat-Sheets/Spell-Research-Cheat-Sheet-(Spells).md

 description: Spell Research (Spells & ArchTypes)
 ---

+## Notes

+This list is only intended as rough guide.
+As it was written by another user the contents have not been double checked by staff.

-Note: There is a spell Dispel Soulgems, in the current version of Wildlander which can be learned via spell research.
-This spell is not functional, and will be removed in 1.2.
+There is a spell Dispel Soulgems, in the current version of Wildlander which can be learned via spell research.
+This spell is not functional, and will be removed in R4.

 There are two spells treat others / Treat self which are for the disabled wound mechanics inside of wildcat.
 As these spells do nothing they are not included.

-Please keep in mind this list is not infallible, We can ONLY see what skills you get from studying a spell, you might only need some of the below to craft the spell.
-To craft any given spell the theses you use to try for it must match the level of the spell in question.
-In the cases where it says "self targeting" this can also be "actor targeting" So if you fail to get results with one thesis, try the other.
+The list is in the process of being checked by staff as part of the r4 corrections - as there are errors with spell research related to the Schools & Spell levels of some spells. where error's are found - they will be noted below.

 ## Alteration